Accommodative Esotropia

 WHAT IS ACCOMMODATIVE ESOTROPIA?

-WHY IS ACCOMMODATIVE ESOTROPIA A CONCERN IN CHILDREN?
+WHY IS ACCOMMODATIVE ESOTROPIA A CONCERN FOR CHILDREN?

 DO ALL CHILDREN WITH FARSIGHTEDNESS HAVE ACCOMMODATIVE ESOTROPIA?